brimdata/zync/design.md

-## design thoughts
+## Design Thoughts

 This document describes a proposed Zed-based design for
 * syncing one or more Kafka topics to a "raw" data pool in a transactionally consistent fashion,
-* identifying "transactions" in the "raw" pool comprising one or more records disaggregated transactions with a completion condition,
+* identifying disaggregated "transactions" in the "raw" pool comprising one or more records with a completion condition,
 * applying ETL to the "completed" records in "raw" and storing the ETL'd records in a "staging" pool,
-* alongside all stagings records, in a transactionally consistent fashion, recording the transactions IDs of completed transactions that have been successfully ETL'd to staging,
+* alongside all stagings records, in a transactionally consistent fashion, recording the transaction IDs of completed transactions that have been successfully ETL'd to staging,
 * "expiring" transactions that are never "completed" because of bugs/faults, and
 * maintaining a "cursor" of progress so the system may be efficiently scaled up